Great Depression in Australia: Unemployment

-Unemployed Australians

-For Australians, the decade of the 1930s began with problems of huge unemployment, because the fall of the stock markets on Wall Street reduced confidence throughout the world.
-Most governments reacted to the crisis with similar policies, aimed at slashing back government spending and paying back loans.
-The Australian government could do little to change the effects of the slump and the tough economic times ahead.
-This affected the country in many ways.

-Because of economic downturn, people’s lives changed drastically.
-Australia had supplied huge amounts of wool for uniforms during World War 1, and many exports helped Australia achieve a high standard of living in the 1920s.
-The majority of the people of Australia lived very well prior to the fall, so they felt the effects of the depression strongly.
-Because of the severe economic contraction, the reduction of purchasing goods, employers couldn’t afford to keep excessive workers.
-A five-year unemployment average for 1930-34 was 23.4%, with a peak of approximately 30% of the nation being unemployed in 1932.
-This was one of the most severe unemployment rates in the industrialised world, exceeded only by Germany.

 Many hundreds of thousands of Australians suddenly faced the humiliation of poverty and unemployment.
 This was still the era of traditional social family structure, where the man was expected to be the sole bread winner.
-Soup kitchens and charity groups made brave attempts to feed the many starving and destitute.
-The male suicide rate spiked in 1930 and it became clear that Australia had limits to the resources for dealing with the crisis.
-The depression's sudden and widespread unemployment hit the soldiers who had just returned from war the hardest as they were in their mid-thirties and still suffering the trauma of their wartime experiences.
-At night many slept covered in newspapers at Sydney’s Domain or at Salvation Army refugees.
+Soup kitchens and charity groups made brave attempts to feed the destitute.
+At night many slept covered in newspapers at Sydney's Domain or at Salvation Army refugees.

-The limited jobs that did arise were viciously fought for.
+The limited jobs that did arise were fought for.
 The job vacancies were advertised in the daily newspaper, which formed massive queues to search for any job available.
 This then caused the race to arrive first at the place of employment (the first person to turn up was usually hired.)
 This is depicted in the Australian film Caddie.

 Many Australians campaigned at a community level through organisations such as the Unemployed Workers Movement to demand improved welfare and relief.
 Authorities often attempted to repress protest through the use of repressive laws including bans on street marches and free speech.
 These in turn were resisted by campaigns of civil resistance, with Melbourne social realist artist Noel Counihan famously speaking from inside a cage to prevent arrest.
 Overall campaigning was successful in terms of gaining improved welfare and relief as well as in disrupting and preventing housing evictions across Australia.